ADHD, Anxiety, And Mental Health: Understanding Their Connections And Comorbidities

 Symptoms: Impulsivity

-A child or adult may have a difficult time with self-control, and may act without considering long-term consequences that they should be able to consider at their stage in development.
+A child or adult may have a difficult time with self-control and may act without considering long-term consequences that they should be able to consider at their stage in development.
 They may seek immediate rewards and struggle with delayed gratification (resisting immediate pleasure in the hopes of a future reward).
 A person with ADHD may interrupt and frequently answer questions before they are asked.
 They may also make important decisions without much forethought.

 Symptoms: Hyperactivity

 This category of symptoms includes moving constantly, fidgeting, excessively talking, feeling persistently restless, or having a hyperactive mind.
 An adult with ADHD may talk a lot or always appear to be on the go.
-A child may not be able to play quietly, and may spend time running around and climbing despite continued instruction and attempts to sit still.
+A child may not be able to play quietly and may spend time running around and climbing despite continued instruction and attempts to sit still.
 Other signs of hyperactivity common in all age groups are impatience and not being able to wait one’s turn.

 Keep in mind that there are several physical and mental health disorders that can cause these symptoms, including depression, generalized anxiety, panic disorder, sleep disorders, and neurological disorders.
 People with other mental or physical health conditions may also be dealing with undiagnosed ADHD.
-A qualified clinician should be consulted for diagnosis of ADHD and comorbid disorders.
+A qualified clinician should be consulted for the diagnosis of ADHD and comorbid disorders.

 What causes comorbid ADHD and anxiety?